-The student will also create a Reading List of books and, sometimes, a few "texts" such as movies, artwork, musical selections, or even a significant experience such as study abroad or an internship.
+The student will also create a reading list of books and, sometimes, a few "texts" such as movies, artwork, musical selections, or even a significant experience such as study abroad or an internship.
 This list is 12 to 15 texts long, can be in the form of annotations or an essay, and is intended to represent the breadth of experience of the student in college and in Honors.
-The main goal of the Reading List is for the student to relate the texts to their growth as a scholar and as a person through college and their Honors journey.
+The main goal of the reading list is for the student to relate the texts to their growth as a scholar and as a person through college and their Honors journey.
 Thus the texts should be works that are meaningful to the student and each text's meaning and impact (intellectual and personal) should be the focus of the annotation.
-Examples of past narrative and annotated Reading Lists are available here, on our website.
+Examples of past narrative and annotated reading lists are available here, on our website.

 The annotation may take either a traditional annotative structure or a narrative structure.
 Its content, rather than its format, is of the utmost importance.
 This is one of the key areas where the Honors Thesis process differs from a graduate thesis.
-As described by one former Honors College Associate, "[the] Reading List should draw a picture of [your advisee] as an undergraduate."
+As described by one former Honors College Associate, "[the] reading list should draw a picture of [your advisee] as an undergraduate."

 At most 3-4 texts may be drawn from the Honors Civilizations sequence.
-Typically members of the thesis committee who are Honors faculty are consulted about the Reading List, along with the advisor.
-If no committee members are Honors faculty, the Honors College will offer a representative to assist with the Reading List.
+Typically the Honors member of the thesis committee is consulted about the reading list along with the advisor.